Paris La Défense Arena

-At the foot of the Grande Arche, Paris la Défense Arena opened in November 2017 with a series of concerts by the Rolling Stones that fi lled the 40,000 seats in the auditorium in a live version.
-This project was planned and fi nanced by Jacky Lorenzetti, President of Racing 92, who, following an architectural competition in 2010, chose Christian de Portzamparc and his team for its realization in collaboration with Vinci.
+At the foot of the Grande Arche, Paris la Défense Arena opened in November 2017 with a series of concerts by the Rolling Stones that filled the 40,000 seats of the concert auditorium.
+This project was planned and financed by Jacky Lorenzetti, President of Racing 92, who, following an architectural competition in 2010, chose Christian de Portzamparc and his team for its realisation in collaboration with Vinci.